cowboy8625/rusty-rain/README.md

 OPTIONS:
     -c, --chars <characters>    Set what kind of characters are printed as rain. jap          - for Japanese characters
                                                 bin          - for binary characters
                                                 alphalow     - for lowercase characters
                                                 alphaup      - for uppercase characters
+                                                fancyalphaup - for fancy uppercase characters
+                                                moon         - for moon characters
+                                                earth        - for earth characters
+                                                more-emoji   - some colored some black and white emojis emoji        - yes emojis!
-                                                num      - for numbers
+                                                num          - for numbers",
     -C, --color <color>         Set color of Rain with color string name or tuple white,
                                                 red,